Long Beach Convention and Entertainment Center: Long Beach Arena

+Bon Jovi filmed the video for their number 1 single Bad Medicine from the New Jersey album at the arena on August 13, 1988.

 Run–D.M.C. performed during their Raising Hell Tour on August 17, 1986, with Whodini, LL Cool J, The Beastie Boys and The Timex Social Club as their opening acts.
 The show made news worldwide when gang fights broke out between the Long Beach-based Insane Crips and the Los Angeles-based Rollin 60's Crips within the audience, with 42 reported injuries during the incident.

 Iron Maiden, Motörhead, Dio performed at Long Beach Arena on August 25, 2003.

 From 2009 to 2016, the FIRST Robotics Competition Los Angeles Regional was held at the Long Beach Arena.

 On July 1 and 2, 2017, the arena hosted New Japan Pro-Wrestling's G1 Special in USA shows, which marked the company's first independently promoted shows in the United States.

 In October 2018, PFL 9, a mixed martial arts event was held at the arena.

 During the COVID-19 pandemic in California, the Arena was converted into a medical facility but was never utilized.

 The arena hosted the General Conference of the United Pentecostal Church International from October 1 to October 4, 2024.
 By September 23, over 13,000 people had registered for the event.

 The Fox game show Game of Talents is filmed at the arena.

 The arena has hosted various entertainment and professional and college sporting events, most notably the volleyball events of the 1984 Summer Olympic Games.
-The arena will also host handball during the 2028 Summer Olympics.
+The arena will also host handball during the 2028 Summer Olympics and sitting volleyball during the 2028 Summer Paralympics.
 Projects totaling $50 million are planned for the Convention Center.